NEW JERSEY WRONGFUL DEATH lawyers

 The Wrongful Death Act and the Survival Statute are the two main laws that govern wrongful death cases in New Jersey.
 Each of these laws will have an impact on your case.

 Compensation awarded in a wrongful death claim is distributed differently under each law.
-Your NJ wrongful death lawyer will explain to you in detail how the distributions are made and how they will apply to your specific case.
+Your NJ wrongful death lawyer will explain in detail how the distributions are made and how they will apply to your specific case.

 The Wrongful Death Act is the law that governs the types of compensation that qualified surviving family members can receive as part of their wrongful death settlement.